-First, there are the local entities of global multi-nationals.
+First, there are the local entities of global multinationals.
 These companies are more mature and advanced when it comes to decarbonization, and most are in the process of implementing the solutions to reach the sustainability goals that have already been defined by their headquarters.
-What they might struggle with would be the operational organization and implementation, but they do have an established set of goals and top-down directive to reach these goals.
+What they might struggle with would be the operational organization and implementation, but they do have an established set of goals and top-down directives to reach these goals.

 The second group of companies are local and already quite mature when it comes to decarbonization and most are located in countries like Singapore, where the government has clear mandates in their environmental policies to address climate change.
 These companies are gaining more awareness of issues related to climate change, and slowly trying to transform themselves.
 They would be considered less mature but serious about wanting to incorporate sustainability goals in their business strategies.

 And finally, the third group are the more traditional companies in countries where you have much less urgency to decarbonize, for example, in Indonesia, where the country is still largely dependent on fossil fuel and energy, and also where local companies struggle to get funding for green energy projects.

 Myriam: While there has been a clear momentum behind the sustainability transformation, it's clearly not fast enough.
 We see the impact of climate risk on a daily basis in the region.
 And if you look at the companies globally that signed the Paris Climate Agreement, only 28% of them are on track to achieve their goal to limit global temperature rise below 1.5 degrees Celsius.
 So, we really think things are not happening fast enough!